richm39804/richm39804.github.io/html_boilerplate/README.md

 -As a user I will want to play to three, and see my discount code if I have won

 -As an admin.
-I will want to limit game reset to every 24hrs because this will preserve losses from dicount code over-issue
+I will want to limit game reset to every 30min. per ip address/email because this will preserve losses from dicount code over-issue